Esri/cityengine_for_rhino/README.md

 Puma requires so-called rule packages (RPK) as input, which are authored in CityEngine.
 An RPK includes assets and a CGA rule file which encodes an architectural style.
 Comprehensive RPK examples are available below.

+_Puma is free for personal, educational, and non-commercial use._ Commercial use requires at least one commercial license of the latest CityEngine version installed in the organization.
+Redistribution or web service offerings are not allowed unless expressly permitted.

 ## Quick Start

 Download and open the ["Street Segment" example](https://github.com/esri/puma/releases/download/v1.0.0/puma_street_segment_example_v1.zip) or create a scene from scratch: